Idaho Supreme Court Handbook for Jurors

 WILL I GET PAID FOR SERVING ON A JURY?

-Those selected for jury duty receive $5 for a half days' service and $10 for a full day, plus $.445 per mile round trip from the juror's residence to the courthouse.
+Those selected for jury duty receive $5 for a half days' service and $10 for a full day, plus 56 cents per mile round trip from residence to the courthouse.
 Jurors may elect to donate jury fees to the Boundary County Community Justice Department, to help fund their juvenile programs such as the Youth Accountability Board, Community Service, and Restitution Programs.
 Juvenile Services are based on Restorative Justice and the Balanced Approach, equally balancing Accountability, Community Safety, and Competency Development.
 You can donate your jury fees by marking "yes" on question 7 on your juror qualification form.